-- A. The Board approved a contract between the Spring-Ford Area School District and the Montgomery County Intermediate Unit for the Virtual High School (VHS) Participation Consortium.
-The annual membership fee is \$5,400.00 and will be paid from the Curriculum and Instruction Budget. - B. The Board approved a contract between the Spring-Ford Area School District and the Montgomery County Intermediate Unit for MCIU Hybrid Learning Instructional Coaching.
-The cost shall not exceed \$57,500.00 and will be paid from the Curriculum and Instruction Budget. - C. The Board approved a contract between the Spring-Ford Area School District and TLS: Teaching, Learning, Succeeding, LLC for Professional Development services for Modernizing Learning and Induction.
-The cost will not exceed \$102,000.00 and will be paid from the Curriculum and Instruction Budget. - D. The Board approved the 2018-2019 student-funded exchange program with Coláiste Chiaráin High School in Limerick, Ireland.
+A. Administration recommends approval of a contract between the Spring-Ford Area School District and the Montgomery County Intermediate Unit for the Virtual High School (VHS) Participation Consortium.
+The annual membership fee is \$5,400.00 and will be paid from the Curriculum and Instruction Budget.

+- B. Administration recommends approval of a contract between the Spring-Ford Area School District and the Montgomery County Intermediate Unit for MCIU Hybrid Learning Instructional Coaching.
+The cost shall not exceed \$57,500.00 and will be paid from the Curriculum and Instruction Budget. - C. Administration recommends approval of a contract between the Spring-Ford Area School District and TLS: Teaching, Learning, Succeeding, LLC for Professional Development services for Modernizing Learning and Induction.
+The cost will not exceed \$102,000.00 and will be paid from the Curriculum and Instruction Budget. - D. Administration recommends approval of the 2018-2019 student-funded exchange program with Coláiste Chiaráin High School in Limerick, Ireland.
 This exchange provides a two-week opportunity between students at Spring-Ford Area High School and students at Coláiste Chiaráin High School.
-Exact dates to be determined. - E. The Board approved a contract between the Spring-Ford Area School District and the Montgomery County Intermediate Unit for the renewal of the Regional WAN (RWAN) Services Contract.
+Exact dates to be determined. - E. Administration recommends approval of a contract between the Spring-Ford Area School District and the Montgomery County Intermediate Unit for the renewal of the Regional WAN (RWAN) Services Contract.
 This contract includes Network Management, Support and NOC Services.
-The annual fee for the 2018-2019 school year is \$13,066.00 for the District and \$8,724.00 for the Vo-Tech School and will be paid from the Technology Budget. - F. The Board approved a service agreement renewal between the Spring-Ford Area School District and the Montgomery County Intermediate Unit for the renewal of SSO, Single Sign On.
+The annual fee for the 2018-2019 school year is \$13,066.00 for the District and \$8,724.00 for the Vo-Tech School and will be paid from the Technology Budget. - F. Administration recommends approval of a service agreement renewal between the Spring-Ford Area School District and the Montgomery County Intermediate Unit for the renewal of SSO, Single Sign On.
 This Service is an Application for the Hybrid Schools.
 The annual fee for the 2018-2019 school year is \$5,650.00 for the District.
-Breakdown of cost is \$910.00 for Spring-City, \$2,240.00 for Royersford and \$2,500.00 for support and will be paid from the Technology Budget.

-- G. The Board approved a service agreement renewal between the Spring-Ford Area School District and the Montgomery County Intermediate Unit for the renewal of Safari Montage.
+Breakdown of cost is \$910.00 for Spring-City, \$2,240.00 for Royersford and \$2,500.00 for support and will be paid from the Technology Budget. - G. Administration recommends approval of a service agreement renewal between the Spring-Ford Area School District and the Montgomery County Intermediate Unit for the renewal of Safari Montage.
 This Service is an Application for the Digital content.
-The annual fee for the 2018-2019 school year is \$7,700.00 for the District and will be paid from the Curriculum and Instruction Budget. - H. The Board approved a Service Agreement renewal between the Spring-Ford Area School District and the Montgomery County Intermediate Unit for the E-Rate Application Services agreement.
+The annual fee for the 2018-2019 school year is \$7,700.00 for the District and will be paid from the Curriculum and Instruction Budget. - H. Administration recommends approval of a Service Agreement renewal between the Spring-Ford Area School District and the Montgomery County Intermediate Unit for the E-Rate Application Services agreement.
 This agreement includes E-rate Application Services.
-The annual fee for the 2018-2019 school year is \$3,000.00 for the District and will be paid from the Technology Budget. - The Board approved the purchase of laptop port replicators as part of the district's ongoing technology refresh plan to replace staff equipment rolling off of lease during 2018/2019.
+The annual fee for the 2018-2019 school year is \$3,000.00 for the District and will be paid from the Technology Budget. - I. Administration recommends the purchase of laptop port replicators as part of the district's ongoing technology refresh plan to replace staff equipment rolling off of lease during 2018/2019.
 The three competing quotes were received through government contract via Costars and are awarded as follows: Omega Systems \$28,086.00.
-The total equipment cost shall not exceed \$29,000.00 and will be self-financed initially from the Capital Reserve Fund. - J. The Board approved a contract between the Spring-Ford Area School District and Omega Systems of West Lawn, PA for Technology Professional services.
+The total equipment cost shall not exceed \$29,000.00 and will be self-financed initially from the Capital Reserve Fund. - J. Administration recommends approval of a contract between the Spring-Ford Area School District and Omega Systems of West Lawn, PA for Technology Professional services.
 The sum of 200 total hours is required for the project.
 The total cost to the district will be \$22,000.00 and will be paid from the Technology Budget.